D. H. Peligro: Other bands

-Peligro also played briefly with The Hellations, Jungle Studs, Nailbomb, The Feederz, Lock-Up, The Two Free Stooges, Off! and SSI.
+Peligro also played briefly with The Hellations, Jungle Studs, Nailbomb, The Feederz, Lock-Up, The Too Free Stooges, Off! and SSI.
 Peligro was the frontman for his band called Peligro which released three albums: Peligro (released in 1995 on Biafra's Alternative Tentacles record label, but deleted from the catalog in 2001), Welcome to America and Sum of Our Surroundings, which won Rock Album of the Year from the American Independent Music Awards.
 Peligro's sound is known to be an eclectic combination of punk, reggae, funk and heavy metal.
 D. H. Peligro has also fronted the bands Reverend Jones and the Cool Aid Choir and Al Sharpton's Hair and the Hellions.
 He appears as an interview subject in the 2003 documentary Afro-Punk.
-In 2020, Peligro recorded the song "Power is Taken" with Moby, which was also included on Moby’s album All Visible Objects.
+In 2020, Peligro recorded the song "Power is Taken" with Moby, which was also included on Moby's album All Visible Objects.

 Death

 On October 28, 2022, Peligro died in his Los Angeles home.
 Police reported that he died from trauma to the head, caused by an accidental fall.
-On May 2, 2023 Peligro’s official cause of death was released, revealing that his death was due to an overdose from a mixture of heroin and fentanyl.
+On May 2, 2023, Peligro's official cause of death was released, revealing that his death was due to an overdose from a mixture of heroin and fentanyl.
 Peligro also had non-small-cell lung cancer at the time of his death.